-to activate gene transcription (40).
+The molecular mechanisms of the increasing results of exercise on SOD, GPX and CAT enzyme activities are perhaps strictly linked to increase in phosphorylation and activation of Nrf-2 (nuclear factor erythroid 2-related factor 2, an emerging regulator of cellular resistance to oxidants) (39).
+So, Activated Nrf-2 binds to the antioxidant response elements (ARE) to activate gene transcription (40).
 Interestingly, each testosterone and exercise increased SIRT1 (silent mating type information regulation 2 homolog) activity that can moderate the cellular stress response directly.
 Also it improved antioxidants capacity and arrest of cell cycle for helping DNA repair related to oxidative stress (41, 42).
 It has been suggested that increased activity of NO can be induced by testosterone and exercise (42, 43).
 In addition, according to this study, treatment of animals with testosterone and exercise at the same time had a synergistic increasing effect on SOD, GPX and CAT activities and a synergistic decreasing effect on MAD levels.
 In this study, testosterone and exercise elicited protective role against oxidative stress, as it seems that testosterone and exercise reinforce each other's effects mutually.
-Fry and Lohnes study demonstrated that exercise thought unknown pathway increases performance of testosterone.
-As, this claim partially can been confirmed by the large muscle mass of sportsman who take testosterone(44).
-It is also described that, men with testosterone supplementation and exercise program have structural or biochemical changes in cardiac tissue that develops more efficient (45).
+Fry and Lohnes' study demonstrated that exercise through an unknown pathway increases performance of testosterone.
+So, this claim can partially be confirmed by the large muscle mass of sportsmen who take testosterone(44).
+It is also described that men with testosterone supplementation and exercise program have structural or biochemical changes in the cardiac tissue that develops more efficiently (45).